 Stretching for more than 30 miles along the Pacific and Highway One, Malibu has achieved almost mythological status among California beach towns.
 Hollywood stars and top athletes live in oceanfront homes here, under an elegant veil of privacy on long strands of beach, and enjoy front-row seats for surfing and unforgettable sunsets.

 Sometimes it seems as if everyone surfs in San Diego County.
 When the surf is up, there’s a steady stream of dudes (and plenty of dudettes, too) slipping into wetsuits.
-When they’re not in the water or on the beach, they’re driving their cars, boards strapped to the rooftops, heading for such fabled breaks as Bird Rock, Oceanside Pier and the legendary Windansea (featured in the Tom Wolfe bestseller, The Pump House Gang).
+When they’re not in the water or on the beach, they’re driving their cars, boards strapped to the rooftops, heading for such fabled breaks as Bird Rock, Oceanside Pier, and the legendary Windansea (featured in the Tom Wolfe bestseller, The Pump House Gang).
+But why let them have all the fun?
+Try getting out on the waves yourself with a surf lesson from Surf Diva Surf School at La Jolla Shores, a popular spot for novice wave riders with sandy bottom beaches and gentle waves.

 If you'd rather run than hit the waves, you can still get in the surfing spirit by racing the Surf City USA Marathon (which also includes a half marathon or 5K), held on the first Sunday of February every year.
 Finishers receive a surfboard-shaped medal after running the flat beachfront course throughout Huntington Beach.